 Term life insurance

 Although a term life insurance policy is typically the best option for most individuals, it does have an expiration date.
-So if you want to use term life insurance to pay for your funeral expenses, be sure you don’t lose your coverage by converting your term policy to a permanent life insurance policy or purchasing a new life insurance plan entirely.
+So if you want to use term life insurance to pay for your funeral expenses, be sure you don’t lose your coverage by converting your term to a permanent life insurance policy or purchasing a new life insurance plan entirely.

 Whole life insurance